Central Line (Tanzania)

-The Central Line (Mittellandbahn), formerly known as the Tanganyika Railway (Tanganjikabahn) is the most important railway line in Tanzania, apart from TAZARA.
+The Central Line (Mittellandbahn or Zentralbahn), formerly known as the Tanganyika Railway (Tanganjikabahn) is the most important railway line in Tanzania, apart from TAZARA.
 It runs west from Dar es Salaam to Kigoma on Lake Tanganyika via Dodoma.
 Extensions of the central route branch to the cities of Mwanza on Lake Victoria, Tanga, Singida and Mpanda.

 In 2017, Tanzania began the Tanzania Standard Gauge Railway project, which will construct a standard gauge (1435 mm) line parallel to the meter-gauge (1000 mm) Central Line between Dar es Salaam and Mwanza, with a new route branching northwest at Isaka to Kigali in Rwanda.